 To achieve this objective, the Advanced Fuels Fund will competitively allocate up to £165 million in grant funding to support UK advanced fuel projects until 31 March 2025.
+An initial tranche of grant funding was allocated across five successful projects from the first application window. £55.8 million remains un-allocated and available across the final two years of the Advanced Fuels Fund under this second application window.

 The Advanced Fuels Fund will look to prioritise first-of-a-kind (FOAK) commercial scale sustainable aviation fuel plants that require additional support to become ready for investment and construction.
 It will also be open to support earlier stage projects during feasibility and design stages, demonstration scale projects, and those projects not yet targeting aviation fuels but with future plans and the ability to do so - see Section B for a full explanation of the competition scope.
-A sub-pot of £22 million will also be available specifically to support projects that use CO2 (point source or direct air capture) as their main carbon source in fuel production.
+A sub-pot of £27 million for this second application window will also be available specifically to support projects that use CO_2 (point source or direct air capture) as their main carbon source in fuel production.